 Blending an American style of education rooted in the liberal arts and sciences with Middle Eastern history, traditions, language and cultural values, King’s Academy features close teacher-student interaction, the most current technological resources and a stimulating array of curricular and extracurricular activities designed to help students flourish intellectually and personally.

-Jordan has one of the lowest rates of COVID-19 in the world.
 While many educational institutions around the world must teach online, King’s has the benefit of offering its students in-person learning, with physical distancing measures as an extra precaution, so that students gain the full social-emotional benefit of residential education and can have a healthy and normal school experience on King’s Academy’s beautiful campus, where physical distancing is easy and classes are already small.

 Although the transition from home to boarding school can be a challenge for most students, Aramco students generally fare well at King’s from the moment they step on campus.
 The curriculum and classroom environment at Aramco are good preparation for King’s, and the active athletic, service and community life at Aramco schools matches up well with the co-curricular program at King’s.